Sanglorian/orcus/Orcus Advanced Options - current.md

 *Thrown (Heavy) weapon only*

-Do +Xd6 extra damage against creatures with the giant tag.
+Do +Xd6 extra damage against creatures with the Giant tag.

 **Item Power** (free, daily)
 When you hit with this weapon: The target falls prone.